-I find one of the hardest things to declutter are items that were gifts to me.
+I find one of the hardest things to declutter are items that were gifted to me.
 I absolutely love giving gifts and so I tend to overthink the amount of time and thought that probably did not go into certain gifts that I’ve received.
 The important thing to remember with gift items is that you shouldn’t feel like you need to keep them if they are something that you cannot or will not use.
-The gift giver would not want that item to be a burden on you and likely once a gift has been given, chances are that person will not ever ask to see “their” item again.
+The gift-giver would not want that item to be a burden on you and likely once a gift has been given, chances are that person will not ever ask to see “their” item again.

 Side Note About Pictures:

 Just a side note…on other articles of similar topics I have seen recommendations of getting rid of pictures (ie: family pictures).
 I do not recommend this.
 If you have duplicates, those are fine to re-home but I don’t recommend getting rid of family pictures.
 Pictures take up very little space (unless you have amassed an extremely large collection) and they can be a wonderful way to connect future generations to the past.
 Be sure and label each picture with the name of the person in it or the memory it contains as soon as possible so you don’t forget.

 Decluttering sentimental items will always be a big task simply because…the items are sentimental!
 You’ve held onto them this long because it’s been hard to make a decision on them.
 But just because a task is hard, that doesn’t mean that it’s not worth it.
 Stop being a caretaker of items that simply collect dust, focus on being a curator of the memories instead.